seerajakonnur/Machine-Learning/PPI_network_enhancement/Readme.md

 •	The script PSA.py was utilized for this purpose.

 ## Input Requirements:
-•	A file with two columns: the first column contains pathogen proteins and the second contains host proteins.
+•	A tab separated file with two columns: the first column contains pathogen proteins and the second contains host proteins.

-•	The name of the output file to store the results
+•	The name of the output file to store the results.

+•	The code works without errors in Python2 however, gives an error in Python3 "'dict_keys’ object is not subscriptable” as  in Python 3 dict.keys() returns an iterable but not indexable object.

 ##	Output:
 •	The PSA.py script outputs a .txt file.